 DukeEngage-New Orleans Overview

 For over a decade, DukeEngage-New Orleans students have supported diverse organizations across the New Orleans metro area.
 New Orleans remains a unique and vibrant epicenter for the U.S. Its cultural heritage, economic significance, and historical impact on the U.S. is unmatched.
-The city has been in an era of growth, rebuilding, demographic shifts, and revitalization over the past decade.
+Approaching 15 years since the devastation of Hurricane Katrina, the city has been in an era of growth, rebuilding, demographic shifts, and revitalization.
 Students will work with various community organizations on a range of issues including disaster preparedness, domestic violence, youth education, public health, and community outreach.
-Students genuinely interested in addressing challenges related to health/human services, public policy, social justice, education, social stratification and the environment will be immersed in the spirit of the “City of Yes.”
+Students genuinely interested in addressing challenges related to health/human services, public policy, social justice, education, social stratification, and the environment will be immersed in the spirit of the “City of Yes.”
 All of the DukeEngage-New Orleans partners strive to push forward agendas intended to serve the city’s needs and goals.

 - Identify problems in the community